-Invasive ants have been found in critical frog habitats and the Kuranda tree frog is under threat from the yellow crazy ant.
-Checking for invasive ants will ensure the protection of this endemic and critically endangered species.
+Invasive ants have been found in critical frog habitat and the Kuranda tree frog is under threat from the yellow crazy ant.
+Checking for invasive ants will ensure protection of this endemic and critically endangered species.

 We need your help so please get in touch if you would like to assist with the survey.